AuthenticExecution/env/README.md

 ### TrustZone

 - OPTEE OS must be installed on the machine.
 [More info](trustzone/README.md)
 - The docker container of the Event Manager prints on the same terminal both the outputs of the normal and the secure world.
-In addition, to stop the container one must enter the escape sequence "qqqq"
+In addition, to stop the container one must enter the escape sequence `qqqq`
   - It is not possible to stop the container using CTRL-C

 ## Event managers